Bourne Braves: The 1960s and 1970s

 The two teams from Bourne merged for the 1965 season as the Sagamore Canalmen.
 The 1965 team was skippered by Lou Lamoriello, now no longer in a player-manager role.
 Powered by an array of talented ballplayers, including league MVP Ron Bugbee, and CCBL Hall of Famers Dan DeMichele, shortstop Bob Schaefer, and pitcher Noel Kinski, who won 10 games for the team.
 The 1965 club went 25–9 in the regular season and met Lower Cape champ Chatham in the best-of-five CCBL title series.
-Kinski got the 4–3 win for Sagamore in Game 1 at Veteran's Field, but the Canalmen lost a 16–14 slugfest as the teams combined for nine home runs at cozy Keith Field in Game 2.
+Kinski got the 4–3 win for Sagamore in Game 1 at Veterans Field, but the Canalmen lost a 16–14 slugfest as the teams combined for nine home runs at cozy Keith Field in Game 2.
 Kinski was on the mound again on the road for Game 3, and tossed a complete game three-hit gem in the 2–1 Sagamore victory.
 Chatham again knotted the series with a Game 4 win, setting up the Game 5 finale back in Chatham.
 Making his first start of the season on the mound, the Canalmen's Bob Ritchie overcame Chatham's four-run first inning to scatter nine hits in a complete game 5–4 win that gave Sagamore the league championship.

 In 1967, the club reclaimed its former moniker Bourne Canalmen, and the late 1960s saw two more CCBL Hall of Fame players on the team.
 Former Bourne High School baseball star Jim Prete played several seasons in the CCBL with Bourne and Wareham.
 Notre Dame slugger Dick Licini was league MVP in 1968, leading the league with a .382 batting average.